av1155/macOS-Bootstrap/README.md

    macOS, this step ensures that compilers and Git are available on your machine (installed by Homebrew).

-2. **Smart Repository Cloning**: Utilizes a robust cloning mechanism that tries SSH first, falls back to HTTPS, and finally prompts for a GitHub Personal Access Token (PAT) if all else fails.
+2. **Smart Repository Cloning**: It utilizes a robust cloning mechanism that initially tries SSH, and then switches to HTTPS with a Personal Access Token (PAT) if needed.
+If SSH fails, the user will be prompted for a PAT token.

 3. **Symlink Creation**: Sets up symbolic links for essential configuration files, linking them from the repository to your home directory for easy